cloudfoundry/diego-ssh/README.md

 - **allow-space-ssh** - allow SSH access for the space
 - **disallow-space-ssh** - disallow SSH access for the space
 - **space-ssh-allowed** - reports whether SSH is allowed in a space
+- **get-ssh-code** - obtain a one-time authorization code that can be used as an ssh password

 To build and install the plugin:
 ```